I love homemade bread for breakfast. And why not try an oat bread?

 To enjoy it on the weekend, here’s your exact schedule for making oat bread:

-• Before bed: Fold the dough once more, place it in a loaf pan (Kastenform), cover it, and let it rest overnight.
+- Before bed: Fold the dough once more, place it in a loaf pan (Kastenform), cover it, and let it rest overnight in the fridge.
 This is the overnight proofing.

-• Saturday morning: Preheat the oven to 240 °C (top and bottom heat) and bake.
+- Saturday morning: Get the bread out of the fridge, let it rest for 30 min, preheat the oven to 240 °C (top and bottom heat) and bake.

 Once the bread is done baking, carefully remove it from the pan (it’s hot!!!), grab some butter from the fridge, cut a slice of the slightly cooled bread, spread the butter on, and enjoy!